Odell Test Collection – Collections

 III.
 Collection Responsibility by Subject Subdivisions with Qualifications, Assignments and Levels of Collecting Intensity

 Below is a table that lists specific subject subdivisions within the collection.
 Each row consists of four columns.
 The first column notes Subject Subdivisions.
-The remaining 3 columns: Existing Strength; Current Level of Collecting and Desired Level of Collecting note a rating on a 1 to 5 scale with 5 being very strong.
+The remaining 3 columns note Existing Strength, Current Level of Collecting, and Desired Level of Collecting with a rating on a 1 to 5 scale, with 5 being very strong.

 |Odell Test Collection Collection|